-Falls are a significant health concern among older adults, with medications being a main factor in influencing falls risk.
-It’s crucial for healthcare providers who work with older adults to understand the impact of medications on falls and the strategies available to reduce these risks.
+Falls are a significant health concern among older adults.
+The Australian Falls Guidelines highlight medicines as a major, modifiable risk factor for falls in older adults living in the community.
+It’s essential for people working with older adults to understand the impact of medications on falls risk, and the strategies available to reduce these risks.

 How do medications contribute to falls in older adults?

-Falls cause substantial injuries and hospital visits among older adults, with approximately 30% of those aged 65 and over experiencing at least one fall each year.
-Research indicates that medications contribute to 10-25% of these falls through various mechanisms, including polypharmacy—the use of multiple medications.
-Each additional medication increases the risk of falling by about 14%, particularly if they cause side effects like drowsiness or sudden drops in blood pressure.
-Older adults are more susceptible to adverse drug reactions, such as confusion, dizziness, and muscle weakness, due to changes in how their bodies process medications.
+Approximately 30% of those aged 65 and over experience at least one fall each year.
+Research indicates that medications contribute to 10-25% of these falls through various mechanisms, including the use of multiple medications, also known as polypharmacy.
+Each additional medication increases the risk of falling by about 14%, particularly if it causes side effects such as drowsiness, confusion, or blurred vision.
+Older adults are more susceptible to side effects because their bodies process medicines differently.
+Medicines such as psychotropics, antihypertensives, opioids, and anticholinergic medicines increase the risk of falls.

 In Western Australia, several tools and services support medication review: